kiyopikko/Bounce/README.md

 This project is an ongoing party app I have put together in my spare time for the past 4 months.

-Issues I have ran into so far are.
+Issues I have ran into so far are:

-Running cluster with socket.io.
+- Running cluster with socket.io.
+- Desing is no good

 Peace